[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 The now state-owned PrivatBank has brought civil suits against Kolomoisky in London and Cyprus which are currently working their way through the courts and a London judge has frozen $2bn of Kolomoisky assets until the case is resolved.

 The pressure on Kolomoisky is slowly building.
-The Rada passed the so-called anti-Kolomoisky law in May 2020 that made it impossible for the former owner of a bank that has been nationalised to retake control of it to head off vigorous efforts Kolomoisky was making to retake control of PrivatBank.
+The Rada passed the so-called anti-Kolomoisky law in May 2020 that made it impossible for the former owner of a bank that has been nationalised to retake control of it, to head off vigorous efforts Kolomoisky was making to regain control of PrivatBank.

-In July 2022, Zelenskyy stripped Kolomoisky of his Ukrainian citizenship as part of the president’s mounting anti-oligarch campaign.
+In July 2022, Zelenskiy stripped Kolomoisky of his Ukrainian citizenship as part of the president’s mounting anti-oligarch campaign.
 The president kicked the campaign off with an anti-oligarch speech in March 2021 and then the so-called anti-oligarch law in September 2021 that banned state officials from having anything to do with oligarchs.

-Observers have watched the relations between Zelenskiy and Kolomoisky closely as the support of the oligarch’s media empire in 2019 is widely credited for allowing Zelenskiy to win the presidential elections then and take office.
+Observers have watched the relations between Zelenskiy and Kolomoisky closely as the support of the oligarch’s media empire in 2019 is widely credited with enabling Zelenskiy to win the presidential elections then and take office.